 In 2015, Mike was awarded Grower of the Year by the Napa Grape Growers Association.

 Initially the focus of D.R.
-Stephens was on their estate Moose Valley Cabernet Sauvignon – and a Chardonnay.
+Stephens was on their estate Moose Valley Cabernet Sauvignon – and a non-estate Chardonnay.
 While they produce the Moose Valley Vineyard designate Cabernet Sauvignon every year, the source for their Chardonnay has changed over the years.
-Today they also produce limited quantities of Pinot Noir and Sauvignon Blanc.
+They have produced Pinot Noir in the past.
+Today, D.R.
+Stephens also produces limited quantities of an estate Sauvignon Blanc.
+Several rows in the Moose Valley Vineyard were budded over from Cabernet Sauvignon to Sauvignon Blanc and Semillon – certainly not a varietal transition common in Napa Valley.

 Today they make two Cabernet Sauvignons including a wine from their estate Moose Valley Vineyard.
 The D.R.
 Stephens Moose Valley Vineyard is aged predominately in new French oak and does go through fining or filtration.
 All grapes are harvested by hand, de-stemmed and then re-sorted ensuring that only the ripest berries remain.
 These berries are then fermented on the skins before pressing.